alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2026/2026-05-04-islamic-perspective-on-human-origins-and-darwinism.md

 hijri: '1447-11-17'
 lang: en
 layout: post
-mass_edited: true
 publisher: alsalafiyyah.manhaj@gmail.com
 link: https://al-fatawa.com/fatwa/106197"
 source: Fatawa al-Lajnah ad-Da'imah, Fatwa no.8139, Question 3
-summary: The claim that the origin of man is a monkey is a lie and a fabrication against the law of Allah.
+summary: "The claim that the origin of man is a monkey is a lie and a fabrication against the law of Allah."
 tags:
 - alifta
+category:
+- non-muslim
+- darwinism
 title: The Islamic Perspective on Human Origins and Darwinism
 translation: false
 ---